 Another popular minced beef dish in Denmark is Pariserbof.
 Pariserbof is served with a raw egg on the side and horseradish, and is typically eaten at lunch.
 As many people aren’t in to raw eggs, Hakkebof is the better bet for most.

-Your must day trip from Copenhagen is the setting for Shakespeare’s Hamlet.
+A great day trip from Copenhagen is the setting for Shakespeare’s Hamlet.
 Kronborg Castle in Helsingor (Elsinore in English) was built in 1585 and is located 50 km north of Copenhagen.
 Comfortable trains conveniently connect Helsingor and Copenhagen every 20 minutes, and the ride only takes an hour.
 Buy the 24 hour pass and you’ll save a bunch over a roundtrip ticket.

 Over the years many famous actors like Laurence Olivier, Vivien Leigh, Michael Caine, Jude Law, Kenneth Branaugh and many more have visited Kronborg Castle to perform Hamlet.
 During our visit there was a Renaissance festival, which made the setting a proper throwback to centuries prior.

-You can see the Swedish town of Helsingborg from Kronborg Castle and the ferry across only takes 20 minutes, and costs just 59 DKK ($9 US) roundtrip.
+You can see the Swedish town of Helsingborg from Kronborg Castle and the ferry across only takes 20 minutes, and costs just 59 DKK ($9 USD) roundtrip.
 Don’t leave your passport in the hotel though, you currently need it if you want to visit Sweden.